mandhut/codex-vitae/README.md

 - E-book before paperback.

 # Personality
-> A clown class, I love making people laugh with my (mostly) self-deprecating jokes
+- A clown class, I love making people laugh with my (mostly) self-deprecating jokes.
-> I prefer my hair tangled and messy.
+- I prefer my hair tangled and messy.
 It reminds me of my beloved late grandmother (from my father side).
 I love so many things about my grandma, her curly hair-bun is one of my favorites.
-> I don't like wearing wristwatch, bangle, short necklace, earrings, ring, and similar items.
+- I don't like wearing wristwatch, bangle, short necklace, earrings, ring, and similar items.
 I can't focus when I'm wearing one (I could tolerate the long necklace though, I have several of those things).
 As an illustrator (or someone who loves to do illustration) I prefer my hands free from all of those things, including long nails.
-I always keep my nails short, and I don't wear nail polish--I still find it meaningless.
+I always keep my nails short, and I don't wear nail polish, I still find it meaningless.
-> I can't stand strong fragrance.
+- I can't stand strong fragrance.
+I never bought a perfume in my whole life.
 I only have one kind of perfume (my sister bought it for me years ago), which still intact today.
 I only wear it (one mild spray!) when I'm going to important meeting with client, a marriage ceremony, or dates =)).
-If I have to go to the hair saloon to cut my hair, I will have to bring my own shampoo, or I will have to rewash my hair by myself later when I'm home because I can't stand the smell of unfamiliar shampoo fragrance.
+If I have to go to the hair saloon to cut my hair, I will have to bring my own shampoo, or I will have to rewash my hair by myself later when I'm home because I can't stand the smell of unfamiliar scent.
 It makes me dizzy and grumpy.
-> I could tolerate lipstick and blush, I could not understand fake eyelashes, foundation, and contouring.
+- I could tolerate lipstick and blush, I could not understand fake eyelashes, foundation, and contouring.
 Leave my nose alone.
+Let it be small.
+Let it be round.
-> I love the facial hair in my legs and hands.
+- I love the facial hair of my legs and hands.
 Why waxing it?
-?
-I hate zumba, but I love aerobics.
+- I hate zumba, but I love aerobics.
 I take aerobic class as a chance to train my memory and kinesthetic skill.
 Zumba and its ever-changing music and movements make me mad.
+- Quality over quantity.
+There
-> I don't talk in gym.
+- I don't talk in gym.
 I go fully anti-social at the gym.
 I don't go there to talk with someone, I want to be sweaty and feel healthy.
 I want to read my book or listen to my music when I'm burning my fats off.
 Talk to me later.
+- My body can't tolerate coffee but I love the taste of mocha.
+Although I love to eat it, cauliflower makes my stomach hurt.
+I don't like soda.
+I have abnormal obssession with

 # Why?
 Things I don't understand.